WizHabasi/Amazon_recom/README.md

 ### Part I: Product Popularity-Based System
 - Targets new customers
-- Recommends most popular products sold on the platform
+- Recommends the most popular products sold on the platform
 - Uses simple counting of product ratings to determine popularity

 **Analysis:**